mendix/docs/content/studio-how-to/theme-customizer-how-to-customize-design.md

 * Use your company's logo and adjust its size
 * Use colors based on your company's logo for different elements in your app
-* Change colors of topbar, sidebar, and background
+* Change colors of topbar, sidebar, and backgrounds
-* Change the font of your app and make headings larger
+* Change the font of your app and make headers larger

 ## 2 Prerequisites